Moong Dal Pakoda Recipe (Moong Dal Bhajiya)

 Does moong dal bhajiya need fermentation?

 No, the only time-consuming part of this is soaking the dal.
-Once you grind it, just add the paste with other ingredients and make the pakoras without any fermentation.
+Once you grind it, add the paste with other ingredients and make the pakoras without fermentation.

-Can I add vegetables to moong dal bhajia?
+Can I add vegetables to this moong dal pakoda recipe?

-You can add vegetables such as finely chopped green bell peppers, grated carrots, corn, etc to the batter to make vegetable moong dal pakora.
+You can add vegetables such as finely chopped green bell peppers, grated carrots, corn, etc., to the batter.

 Storage Suggestions